Quantitative Understanding of PDF Fits and their Uncertainties: Training Dynamics and the Neural Tangent Kernel

 Then, using the definition of the error in Eq.~\eqref{eq:EpsDef}, we can rewrite Eq.~\eqref{eq:NTKFlow} as

 where

 Here $M$ is a positive-semidefinite matrix that depends only on the data covariance and the FK tables that enter the theoretical predictions, while $b$ is a vector that depends (amongst other quantities) on the central value of the data.
+We comment further on the role of $M$ in Sec.~\ref{sec:NTKRegularisation}.
 Note that any vector $f$ that is in the kernel of $\FKtab$ is necessarily in the kernel of $M$, $\ker M$.
 In turn, the vectors in $\ker M$ do not contribute to the flow evolution, as seen explictly in Eq.~\eqref{eq:FlowEquationNoIndices}.

 Before moving to the next subsection, a few comments are in order.
 First, although derived in the context of neural networks, these equations do not refer to a specific parametrization.
 Indeed, these remain valid even when an explicit functional form is chosen to parametrize the PDFs, as in Refs.~\cite{Ablat:2024hbm,Bailey:2020ooq,Costantini:2025wxp}.
 Second, it is interesting to observe that the flow equation, Eq.~\eqref{eq:FlowEquationNoIndices}, depends on two matrices, $\Theta$ and $M$.
 The former encodes the model dependence, while the latter contains the physical information.
 The interplay between these two matrices is crucial for understanding the training dynamics, as discussed in Sec.~\ref{sec:NTKAlign}.
 Finally, the NTK derived in Eq.~\eqref{eq:NTKDef} is inherently time-dependent in a complex way, which precludes any attempt at integrating Eq.~\eqref{eq:FlowEquationNoIndices} analytically.
-We come back to this point in Sec.~\ref{sec:Lazy}, after discussing the properties of the NTK during training.
+We come back to this point in Sec.~\ref{sec:AnlyticalLazySolution}, after discussing the properties of the NTK during training.

 \FloatBarrier